kasyrj/tiger-calculator/README.md

 # tiger-calculator

 A simple Python3 program to calculate TIGER rates (Cummins & McInerney 2011).
-Currently supported formats: FASTA, CLDF, harvest-style CSV.
+Currently supported formats: FASTA, CLDF, harvest-style CSV (examples of FASTA and harvest-style CSV can be found from directory `example-files`).
 Use `tiger-calculator.py` or `tiger-calculator.py --help` to see available options.

 If you use this program for research purposes please cite the following paper: